WROMagnet/Magnet-Robots/README.md

 ***

-# WHAT IS THIS CATEGORY ABOUT?
+# WHAT IS THIS CATEGORY ABOUT❓
 ![image](https://github.com/user-attachments/assets/966107c3-231e-46d2-bc14-70191379d4fa)

 ***